 - Assess school activities and all areas of the school for risk and keep records. - Ensure appropriate security at all points of access to the premises - Not lock internal doors in areas being used by pupils; - Fit, where possible, glass panels into the doors of classrooms, music practice rooms and other appropriate areas. - Ensure that all visitors to the school are required to sign in at reception on arrival.
 Visitors will be required to wear their identity badges or be issued with school visitor badges upon verification of their identity. - Ensure that staff are vigilant and will either report unidentified visitors immediately to the school office or challenge the person directly if safe to do so.
-At times when the office is closed, staff should alert the Headmaster or other senior staff on duty. - Be aware that there are occasionally times when large numbers of unknown visitors may be on site (e.g. fixtures, open mornings, plays or concerts).
-On these occasions, it is not expected that all these visitors will wear badges and only visitors found in areas inappropriate to the event or whose behaviour causes concern will be reported or challenged. - Ensure that all staff are aware of the 'Policy for management, including identification, of visitors into the school site', as outlined in the 'Health and Safety Policy' - The school and the governors should ensure relevant staff have due regard to the relevant data protection principles, which allow them to share (and withhold) personal information, as provided for in the Data Protection Act 2018 and the GDPR.
-This includes: - being confident of the processing conditions which allow them to store and share information for safeguarding purposes, including information which is sensitive and personal, and should be treated as 'special category personal data'.
+At times when the office is closed, staff should alert the Headteacher or other senior staff on duty. - Be aware that there are occasionally times when large numbers of unknown visitors may be on site (e.g. fixtures, open mornings, plays or concerts).
+On these occasions, it is not expected that all these visitors will wear badges and only visitors found in areas inappropriate to the event or whose behaviour causes concern will be reported or challenged. - Ensure that all staff are aware of the 'Policy for management, including identification, of visitors into the school site', as outlined in the 'Health and Safety Policy'

-- understanding that 'safeguarding of children and individuals at risk' is a processing condition that allows practitioners to share special category personal data.
+- The school and the governors should ensure relevant staff have due regard to the relevant data protection principles, which allow them to share (and withhold) personal information, as provided for in the Data Protection Act 2018 and the GDPR.
+This includes: - being confident of the processing conditions which allow them to store and share information for safeguarding purposes, including information which is sensitive and personal, and should be treated as 'special category personal data'. - understanding that 'safeguarding of children and individuals at risk' is a processing condition that allows practitioners to share special category personal data.
 This includes allowing practitioners to share information without consent where there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child in a timely manner but it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk. - for schools, not providing pupils' personal data where the serious harm test under the legislation is met.
 For example, in a situation where a child is in a refuge or another form of emergency accommodation, and the serious harms test is met, they must withhold providing the data in compliance with schools' obligations under the Data Protection Act 2018 and the GDPR.
 Where in doubt schools should seek independent legal advice.
+(A person satisfies the harm test if they may harm a child or vulnerable adult or put them at risk of harm.
+It is something a person may do to cause harm or pose a risk of harm to a child or vulnerable adult.